 - 4 cups water

 - Heat oil in a large stockpot, and add onions.
-Fry for 10 minutes on medium-low heat till golden brown.
+Fry for 10 minutes on medium-low heat until golden brown.

 - Add crushed ginger and garlic, and fry on low heat for one minute.

-- Add green chilies and fry for a few seconds.
+- Add chilies and fry for a few seconds.

 - Add whole and ground spices.
-Fry for 2-3 minutes till fragrant.
+Fry for 2-3 minutes or until fragrant.